lucasgdb/useful-dev-tools/web-tools.md

 [BASE64 Decode and Encode](https://www.base64decode.org/) | Encode/Decode BASE64 strings or files
 [Beeceptor](https://beeceptor.com/) | Tool for REST API mocking [Big Text](https://coolsymbol.com/big-text-generator.html) | Convert text to big text as easy as you think.
+[BitDev](https://bit.dev/) | Bit is a cloud component hub.
+It is where you publish, document and organize all your reusable components.
 [Blob Maker](https://www.blobmaker.app) | Random svg shape maker.
 [Bootstrap](https://getbootstrap.com/) | CSS framework directed at responsive, mobile-first front-end web development.
 Great front-end tool which helps in creating effective and efficient websites.
 [Border Radius](https://border-radius.com) | A tool to insert the desired curve and for each corner get the code instantly.